hxu129/ms-pred-original/README.md

 `data_scripts/forms/assign_subformulae.py`, which will preprocess the data.
 We produce two fragment versions of the molecule, `magma_subform_50` and `no_subform`.
 The former strictly labels subformula based upon smiles structure and the latter is permissive and allows all entries to pass.
-The following script does this for both `canopus_train_public` and `nist20` if it has been acquired and parsed (commercial dataset).

 ```
 . data_scripts/all_assign_subform.sh